react-native-community/discussions-and-proposals/proposals/0012-introduce-reactNativeMetadata.md

 ## Future proof and extensibility

 We believe that the `reactNativeManifest` section should be extensible as we believe new capabilities and features can be added there.
-Specifically, we envision to evolve `reactNativeManifest` as follows:
+Specifically, we envision to evolve `reactNativeManifest` or `reactNativeManifest.capabilites` as follows:

 1. Each addition of a new capability [requires a new RFC](https://github.com/react-native-community/discussions-and-proposals#proposals) to be approved.
 2. Each RFC should define a new section in the `reactNativeManifest` with what's the intended use case.